 Turn the drain dial to the open position, so that it's positioned vertically.
 Remove the small covering, or stopcock, from the nozzle.

 Push the drain grommet on the end of the hose over the drainage nozzle and tighten the clamp around the hose securely.
+Hand-tightening is typically fine, but you may want a screwdriver to ensure a tight connection.
 Place the other end of the hose into a bucket.

 Loosen the hose clamp and remove the grommet and hose from the drainage nozzle.
 Replace the stopcock and turn the dial so it's positioned horizontally to close.